MOONLAPSED/cognosis/src/README.md

 ## 12. Security Considerations

+### 12.1 Heuristics
 - Ensure secure transmission (e.g., TLS/SSL) for HTTP and WebSocket communication.
 - Use strong authentication mechanisms to protect against unauthorized access.
 - Validate and sanitize all input data to prevent injection attacks.

+These practices are necessary to ensure the safety and integrity of [[AtomicBot]], especially in production environments.

+"Production" refers to, at a minimum, any networking beyond the local dev-env.
+To secure the interaction between clients and [[AtomicBot]], the following security measures must be in place for networked environments:

+- Encryption: Ensure secure transmission using TLS/SSL for both HTTP and WebSocket communication.
+Self-signed or third-party certificates should be properly configured for production environments.
+- Authentication: Use strong authentication mechanisms like OAuth 2.0 or token-based authentication to restrict unauthorized access.
+- Input Validation: All input data must be thoroughly validated and sanitized to prevent common injection attacks like SQL injection or cross-site scripting (XSS).
+- Access Control: Implement role-based access control (RBAC) for different users and bots to ensure that only authorized entities can trigger certain actions or access sensitive data.
+- Rate Limiting - To prevent denial-of-service (DoS) attacks, enforce rate-limiting for both HTTP and WebSocket endpoints.

 ## 13. Compliance and Conformance